prophecy/Wonderland/README.md

 # Pillar
-Cross-platform C++ framework for game
+Cross-platform C++ framework for any software